HienNguyen2311/facial-expression-recognition/README.md

 ```

 ## Usage
-1. Preprocess the AffectNet dataset using the provided scripts
+1. Preprocess the AffectNet dataset using the provided script `FER_data_preprocessing.ipynb`
 2. Run the desired model:
     * For IDGP: `python idgp_affectnet.py`
     * For FD-GPSR: `python idgp_srpysr_affectnet.py`